bennofs/nix-script/README.md

 The next lines the specify dependencies of the script.
 The first entry on each line is the language of the following dependencies.
 This is required so that language-specific names can be converted to the correct nix attribute names.
 You should have one line per language.
 In our case, we say that we want to use the `text`, `lens` and `optparse-applicative` haskell packages.
 We also want that `nix` and `nix-prefetch-scripts` are available in $PATH (the `shell` language doesn't apply any renaming to their dependencies and just passes them through unmodified).

 The lines starting with `env` specify additional environment variables to be kept in the environment where the script will run.
-In this case the variable`EDITOR` editor.
+In this case the variable `EDITOR`.

 We can now mark the script executable and run it: